 - Employees have a unique, secure login

-- The pay stubs can be printed out
+- The pay stubs can be printed

-Several states do not require you to provide pay stubs all: Arkansas, Florida, Louisiana, Mississippi, Nebraska, South Dakota, Tennessee and Virginia.
+Several states do not require you to provide pay stubs all: Arkansas, Florida, Louisiana, Mississippi, Nebraska, South Dakota, Tennessee, and Virginia.
 The remaining states require some type of pay stub, whether in print or available electronically, such as via an Employee Mobile app.

 Why You Should Use Direct Deposit

-Besides having benefits for both employers and employees, direct deposit is fast, simple and accurate.
+Besides having benefits for both employers and employees, direct deposit is fast, simple, and accurate.
 Pay discrepancies are easily resolved without checks getting lost in the mail or stolen.
 There are countless advantages over paychecks, here are just a few:

 Benefits for the Employer:

-- Cost saving: No need to pay for checks, ink or printer maintenance
+- Cost saving: No need to pay for checks, ink or, printer maintenance

 - You can process payroll and pay employees no matter where you are located

-- Paperless payroll is considered eco friendly
+- Paperless payroll is considered eco-friendly

-- Employee information is more secured
+- Employee information is more secure

 Benefits for the Employees: